OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 ## Understanding the code

-This is an React Native project generated with React Native CLI tool, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
+This is a React Native project generated with React Native CLI tool, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
 We will focus on the following files under `App.js` file:

 - `App.js`: defines *App* component, main component of the app.
 It contains the functionalities for joining a video-call and for handling the video-calls themselves.